anhhai986/m2x-php/CONTRIBUTING.md

 With the exceptions:

-- Ue 2 spaces instead of 4, for indentation.
+- Use 2 spaces instead of 4, for indentation.
 - Opening `{` brackets should go on the same line as the function